kyzooghost/kyzooghost/README.md

 - 👯 I’m looking to collaborate on **new and exciting projects**
 - 💬 Ask me about **[Solidity](https://soliditylang.org/) and blockchain technology**
 - 🔥 Driven by optimising software performance and security
+- 👨‍⚕️ Fun fact: I worked in healthcare in a past life

 </br>